 Gino’s Carta di Musica Crackers

 These crackers are quick to make and are an impressive replacement for store-bought crackers on your cheese plate; they’re so pretty that you could use them as centerpieces on your dinner table as well!
 Carta di Music translates into sheet music paper- your crackers are supposed to be so thin that one could read sheet music through them.
-Chef Gino whipped these up for a private event last week with less than 20 minutes before the start of class.Print this recipe
+Chef Gino whipped these up for a private event last week with less than 20 minutes before the start of class.Print Recipe Pin Recipe

 Gino’s Carta di Musica crackers

 - Pinch Active dry or rapid rise yeast

 - 1 Tbsp Olive oil

 - 1-1/2 cups Flour see above for flour variations